-The Protest Committee shall have the power to exclude any of those persons while talking to any of the others.
+- the game umpires, shall explain the play and their decision - the protesting Head Coach shall state their protest - the opposing Head Coach (if necessary) shall provide their perspective The Protest Committee shall have the power to exclude any of these individuals while talking to any of the others.

+c) Decision

-- (j) The Head Coach's and game Crew Chief shall then leave while the Protest Committee shall discuss the protest. - (k) Before ruling on the protest, the Protest Committee may confer with any person whom they believe may be helpful in assisting them reach a decision. - (1) The Protest Committee shall rule on the protest and inform the game Crew Chief and he in turn will advise the Team Head Coaches and resume play. - (m) The game Crew Chief shall put the decision into effect and order resumption of play from the point of suspension. - (n) No further argument or comment on the protest shall be entertained. - (0) The decision of the Protest Committee shall be final.
+The Protest Committee shall then discuss the protest in private.
+Before ruling on the protest, the Protest Committee may confer with any person whom they believe may help assist them reach a decision.
+The Protest Committee shall rule on the protest and the chairperson will inform the teams of the decision.

+The umpires shall put the decision into effect and order the resumption of play from the point of suspension.
+No further argument or comment on the protest shall be entertained.

+The decision of the Protest Committee shall be final.
 There shall be no appeal to any other body.